Shadab Iftikhar: Valima Kiwi

 In October 2018, Iftikhar signed a deal to take over as new head coach of Vailima Kiwi of the Samoa National League.

 Fort William

 By 2021, Iftikhar was part of the staff of Skelmersdale United of the North West Counties League Premier Division.
 At the end of November 2021, Iftikhar was appointed manager of Fort William in the Scottish Highland Football League who were deemed "The Worst Team in Britain" in 2019, by many news media publishers.

 Pakistan

 On 5 September 2023, Iftikhar was appointed as the head coach of the Pakistan under 19 football team in their first participation in the 2023 SAFF U-19 Championship.

 Return to Wigan Athletic

 On 2 July 2024, it was announced that he had been appointed as a first team coach at EFL League One side Wigan Athletic along with Tom Huddlestone.

 Thimphu City

 On 2 March 2025, Wigan Athletic announced that Iftikhar had departed the club having accepted an offer to become manager of Bhutan Premier League club Thimphu City.

+Morecambe FC U19

+In 2025 Shadab returned to Morecambe FC to take over the U19 team.